-EDHEC "Europeans in Global Perspective - Community Institutions, Economic Development and the Case of Luxury Goods"
+EDHEC "Europeans in Global Perspective - Community Institutions and Political Economy of Europe"

 Is this program for me?*